CS+ (formerly CubeSuite+)

 Easy comparison of the results of optimization for speed, not only for size, and settings for this are quick and simple.

-The build options for optimization of the programs are applied automatically, and you can compare the results of optimization for code size or execution speed and set optimization accordingly (only in CS+ for CC).
+The build options for optimization of the programs are applied automatically, and you can compare the results of optimization for code size or execution speed and set optimization accordingly (only for CS+ for CC).

 - By simply clicking on a button, you can display code sizes and execution times for multiple patterns of build options.